Semantics out of context: nominal absolute denotations for first-order logic and computation

 \begin{prop} $\Points$ is indeed an $\amgis$-algebra.
 Furthermore, $\Points$ is exact (Definition~\ref{defn.exact.amgis.algebra}). \end{prop} \begin{proof} The first part is just Lemma~\ref{lemm.bus.filter} combined with Proposition~\ref{prop.amgis.2}.

 We now prove exactness.
 Suppose $\New{c}p[u\ms c]=q[u\ms c]$.

 Consider some predicate $\phi$.
-Note that cofinitely many (all but finitely many) atoms $c$ satisfy all of the following properties, since cofinitely many atoms satisfy each of them (and a finite intersection of cofinite sets is cofinite): \begin{itemize*} \item $p[u\ms c]=q[u\ms c]$ (by assumption), \item $c\#\phi$, so that also $\phi=\phi[c\sm u]$ (a fact of syntax), \item $\phi[c\sm u]\cin p\liff \phi\cin p[u\ms c]$ (Proposition~\ref{prop.sigma.iff}), and \item $\phi[c\sm u]\cin q \liff \phi\cin q[u\ms c]$ (Proposition~\ref{prop.sigma.iff}). \end{itemize*} So there exists at least one such $c$.
+Note that cofinitely many (all but finitely many) atoms $c$ satisfy all of the following properties, since cofinitely many atoms satisfy each of them, and a finite intersection of cofinite sets is cofinite: \begin{itemize*} \item $p[u\ms c]=q[u\ms c]$ (by assumption), \item $c\#\phi$, so that also $\phi=\phi[c\sm u]$ (a fact of syntax), \item $\phi[c\sm u]\cin p\liff \phi\cin p[u\ms c]$ (Proposition~\ref{prop.sigma.iff}), and \item $\phi[c\sm u]\cin q \liff \phi\cin q[u\ms c]$ (Proposition~\ref{prop.sigma.iff}). \end{itemize*} So there exists at least one $c$ satisfying all the above.
 Then

 \end{proof}